Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

 ## Objectives
 After completing the tutorial, you should be able to:
 * Build a complete system design by going through the various steps in the Vitis™ unified software platform flow, including creating the AI Engine Adaptive Data Flow API (ADF) graph, compiling the A72 host application and compiling PL kernels, using the Vitis compiler (V++) to link the AI Engine and HLS kernels with the platform, and packaging the design.
 You will also be able to run the design through the hardware emulation and hardware flow in a mixed System C/RTL cycle-accurate/QEMU-based simulator.
-* Develop an understanding of CNN (Convolutional Neural Network) layer details using the LeNet algorithm and how the layers are mapped into data processing and compute blocks.
+* Develop an understanding of Convolutional Neural Network (CNN) layer details using the LeNet algorithm and how the layers are mapped into data processing and compute blocks.
 * Develop an understanding of the kernels developed in the design - AI Engine kernels to process fully connected convolutional layers and PL kernels to process the input rearrange and max pool and rearrange functions.
 * Develop an understanding of the AI Engine IP interface using the AXI4-Stream interface.
-* Develop an understanding of memory hierarchy in a system-level design involving DDR memory, PL BRAM, and AI Engine memory.
+* Develop an understanding of memory hierarchy in a system-level design involving DDR memory, PL block RAM, and AI Engine memory.
 * Develop an understanding of graph control APIs to enable run-time updates using the run-time parameter (RTP) interface.
 * Develop an understanding of performance measurement and functional/throughput debug at the application level.